erikh/saturn/README.md

 `saturn /` (a literal forward slash) followed by the metadata commands.
 In `sui`, you can use `search` or `/` at the prompt with the same syntax.

+In `sui`, search does not live update; you must execute the search command again to see new results.

 Times, Dates and Durations are all the same as mentioned earlier in this document.
 Search terms can be combined to form more advanced queries; currently, the only boolean operation is "AND", so for example two separate dates will result in no